r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ---

-      Using a batch redirection caret (<nul) to add a extra layer of rubish data into your oneliner.
+      Using a batch redirection caret (<nul) to add a extra layer of rubish data into our oneliner.
-      HINT: the <nul caret will be replaced by a empty string at execution time, And If used the special character ^ at the end of the <nul caret them the token written next to it will also be replaced by a empty string, Example: cmd.exe /c start <nul^DataToDelete calc
+      HINT: the <nul caret will be replaced by a empty string at execution time, And If used the special character ^ at the end of the <nul caret them the token written next to it will also be replaced by a empty string, Example: cmd.exe /c start calc <nul ^DataToDelete

 <br />